helidon-io/helidon-build-tools/maven-plugins/helidon-maven-plugin/README.md

 #### Color Examples

-The following tables provide examples on dark and light backgrounds within iTerm2 on MacOS.
+The following tables provide examples on dark and light backgrounds within iTerm2 on macOS.
 See [here](https://en.wikipedia.org/wiki/ANSI_escape_code#3/4_bit) for examples on other terminals.

 ##### Text Colors: Dark Theme